caave24/topics/README.md

 # topics

+# steps to present ideas
+- grab attention with the gap, contrasts current reality with how things should be.
+- keep solution agnostic, resist pitch until the audience feels the pain of the problem
+- use simple language, and avoid heavy jargon
+- pivot effectively: intro solutions as the natural, logical bridge of gap.

+# core elements of a problem statement
+- issue
+- context
+- evidence
+- impact

 # elements of a problem statement
 - gap - what's not working what what needs to be solved
 - orientation - describe when and where the issue shows up